dbuchwald/6502/Documentation/Blog/20_CPU_families.md

 Sure, the operation would not be valid - it would be at most 10ns long, which is way below the minimum pulse length, but this is actually not a good thing.
 It might cause issues with chip operation stability or worse.

-How can anything be worse than the chip unstability?
-Actuall, as I have learned, certain operations can be executed, at least partially, even with very short random read pulses.
+How can anything be worse than the chip instability?
+Actually, as I have learned, certain operations can be executed, at least partially, even with very short random read pulses.

 ## What about Ben's build then?